fulcrum-agile/fulcrum/README.md

   - [x] Basic task system inside a Story
   - [x] Labels work as "Epic" grouping
   - [x] Minimal responsiveness to make it usable in smartphones/tablets
+  - [x] UI tweaking to make it prettier even without a total redesign
 - [x] Done stories can't be edited, so adding validations and disabling form UIs
 - [x] Added Mattermost basic integration to send story changes to project chat channel
 - [ ] Add APIs for chat slash commands to be able to query projects (ex. /centralstatus project-x)